Business Mentoring with Jill

 Decision making and why mentoring helps

-Entrepreneurship is characterised by making lots of decisions, many in the face of limited or incomplete information.
+As a leader you make lots of decisions, and many of these you need to make with limited or incomplete information.
 I find the value of my cross-functional experience is to add insight and to support and challenge you as you make these critical decisions.
 We will talk about risk and reward and I’ll ask about the broader impact of your decisions on your business.
 Together we will paint a picture of the potential result of your decisions and how your priorities for the short, medium and long term should adjust.

-Being an entrepreneur can be a lonely place
+Being at the top can be a lonely place

 The other down-side of being the principal decision-maker in your business is that you can’t be wholly ‘open book’ with your team about all your hopes and concerns because this can impact team morale.
 Neither can you do this with your investors, as you may see them relatively infrequently and whilst you must be honest with them (and don’t hide bad news) they won’t be hugely interested in hearing your thought monolog.
-This means the world of entrepreneurship can sometimes feel an isolated and lonely place.
+This means being at the top can sometimes feel an isolated and lonely place.
 This is particularly the case when an entrepreneur has yet to build a valued team around them.
-Those I have mentored over the last five years will say that a valued role I play is to be a sounding board and someone with whom they can talk openly.
+Those I have mentored will say that a valued role I play is to be a sounding board and someone with whom they can talk openly.

 In the main, its all about people

 A significant proportion of the time I spend mentoring is taken up by talking about people problems.
-Entrepreneurs often find themselves alone facing the myriad of people-related issues that can crop up when running a company.
-Specifically, let’s take recruitment where I’m often in the background discussing the merits of expanding the team and what type of individual is needed, but also, on occasion, I directly interview senior hires as, beyond the CEO and the recruitment consultant, I am the only other suitably experienced person.
+Leaders often find themselves alone facing the myriad of people-related issues that can crop up when running a company.
+Specifically, let’s take recruitment where I’m often in the background discussing the merits of expanding the team and what type of individual is needed, but also, on occasion, I’ve been asked to directly interview senior hires.
 It is annoying that recruitment can take so long, but this is part of planning and I’ll encourage you to kick off processes because you can always turn them off.
-One of the hardest decisions for entrepreneurs is to invest in people ahead of growth and we’ll talk about this regularly.
+One of the hardest decisions for leaders of growth businesses is to invest in people ahead of the curve and we’ll talk about this regularly.

-If only every hire would work out just as planned, but sadly they don’t and when this happens the consequences can be significant in early-stage businesses because you rely so heavily on such a small number of people.
-I’m on hand to discuss performance-related issues, suggest improvement processes and think through how to get the best out of a person or, in the worst cases, make a plan for succession.
+If only every hire would work out just as planned, but sadly they don’t.
+I’m on hand to confidentially discuss performance-related issues, suggest improvement processes and think through how to get the best out of a person or, if required, make a plan for succession.
 When you are focused on the excitement of product launches and winning new business, it can be hard to put time aside for performance appraisals, training and development but these processes are necessary and important too.
 I’ll also encourage you to develop a strong corporate culture, based on vision and supported by ethics, which helps create a cohesive team and manages risk.

 For when it gets really tricky, I’ve useful experience.
 I trained as a Commerical Mediator, qualified by the Centre for Effective Dispute Resolution CEDR in 2012.
 I’ve had to put a business into Administration and I’ve a good understanding of relevant employment law.
 I’ll know when you need to get proper advice and I can steer you in that direction.